leecampbellc85/perfect-pypi/docs/readme.rst

 #############

-**Permission denied on /usr/bin/pypr**
+**Permission denied on /usr/bin/pfpy**
 *******************************************

-Sometimes you are facing the following issue when you execute the **pypr** command:
+Sometimes you are facing the following issue when you execute the **pfpy** command:

 .. code-block::

-    -bash: /usr/bin/pypr: Permission denied
+    -bash: /usr/bin/pfpy: Permission denied

 Solution to execute the following command:

 .. code-block::

-    sudo chmod +x /usr/bin/pypr
+    sudo chmod +x /usr/bin/pfpy

-**Command not found on /usr/bin/pypr**
+**Command not found on /usr/bin/pfpy**
 *******************************************
-Although the package is well prepared sometimes you are facing the following issue after a package update when you execute the **pypr** command:
+Although the package is well prepared sometimes you are facing the following issue after a package update when you execute the **pfpy** command:

 .. code-block::

-    /usr/bin/pypr: line 2: $'\r': command not found /usr/bin/pypr: line 19: syntax error: unexpected end of file
+    /usr/bin/pfpy: line 2: $'\r': command not found /usr/bin/pfpy: line 19: syntax error: unexpected end of file

 Solution to execute the following command:

 .. code-block::

-    sudo dos2unix /usr/bin/pypr
+    sudo dos2unix /usr/bin/pfpy